permacommons/permacommons.org/src/faq.md

 ### What AI tools and models do you use?

 We use a variety of AI tools depending on the task, always with human oversight.

-Our approach is pragmatic—we choose tools based on their effectiveness for specific tasks while maintaining our quality and security standards.
+We prioritize open source agentic editing tools, open protocols, and open APIs to avoid vendor lock-in effects.

+We currently don't require the use of openly licensed *models*, but are shifting workloads to open models where feasible.

 ### How do you handle dependencies and privacy?